djmitche/buildbot/master/docs/manual/cfg-builders.rst

     Full details appear in their own section, :ref:`Build-Factories`.

 Other optional keys may be set on each ``BuilderConfig``:

+``slug``
+    A 20-character :ref:`Identifier <type-identifier>` for this builder, defaulting to the builder's name if it is a suitable identifier.
+    A builder's slug permanently identifies it, allowing the name to change during reconfiguration.
+    Slugs also appear in URLs, message routing keys, and other venues that do not allow arbitrary strings.

 ``builddir``
     Specifies the name of a subdirectory of the master's basedir in which everything related to this builder will be stored.